-OSAS Customers can call us on 131 344 at any time for fault repair, and must quote their OSAS ID number.
+OSAS Customers can call us at any time for fault repair, and must quote their OSAS ID number.

 OSAS is specifically designed for customers in genuine need, and we do not charge eligible customers for registering and receiving the service.
 OSAS customers will however be required to pay for all calls made from an interim service, while it is in their possession, at their normal Optus Home Phone rates.

 The abuse of this service by customers not in need can put the lives of those in genuine need at risk.

 If it is discovered that an OSAS Customer is ineligible (eg. the completed application form is not returned) and Optus has incurred costs for prioritised work, we reserve the right to charge a fee.